CPJ's Advocacy Toolkit / Table of Contents

 Working with Government Officials

 Try to find potential allies within the government, and try to find common ground from which to start.
-Without compromising the firmness of your position, you can build bridges, plant seeds, and make small steps towards your goals.
+Without compromising the firmness of your position, you can build relationships with people who may disagree with you.
+Through this connection, you can both gain a better understanding of different perspectives.
+Make small and respectful steps towards your goals.

 |Keep in Mind: Canada’s Anti-Spam Laws.
 Learn about Canada`s anti-spam laws before using email as an advocacy tool.
 Visit “What Counts” to find out more.|

 You can use email to raise public awareness about a specific issue.
 These emails should be specific and concise.
 They should tell about the situation and what those reading the email can do about it.
 Finish emails by asking people to share the message and take specific actions.
 Add a personal touch to the e-mail (copied and pasted messages are not as effective).
 Give people a reason to care about the issue you are concerned with.
 Educate your audience with concise information, and include resources for further investigation.
 Be direct with the point and tell them how they can help.

 Keep in Mind: Mailchimp.
 You can email up to 2,000 people at one time with a free account using Mailchimp.
 This is a good resource for campaigning.